nervosnetwork/mercury/README.md

 So far, Mercury has implemented a series of practical interfaces for wallet and exchange applications.
 And more features are in development.

+## Long-term Support(LTS)
+The v0.2 release has been designated as the LTS release.
+We suggest all the user to use the 0.2 version.
+The migration instructions for upgrading from other versions to the latest version are [here](docs/migration.md).

 ## Usage